The Incredible Highs (And Mighty Lows) Of Older Women Solo Travel

 • I often felt vulnerable as one of few women traveling alone.
 This goes beyond safety to gender inequalities.
 Sadly in today’s world women are NOT equal and that can lead to disrespect, danger and discomfort.
 I shouldn’t have to worry about being a woman anywhere but sadly, I do.

 • I missed people.
-These days it’s easy but much of my solo travel took place pre-Internet, when calling home required finding special long-distance pay phones.
-Relationships with people were sometimes perplexing and I longed for the familiar.
+These days, what with social media, it’s easy to stay in touch.
+But much of my solo travel took place pre-Internet, when calling home required finding special long-distance pay phones.

 • I couldn’t understand the language.
 In many countries I couldn’t speak a word, and no one spoke English.
 I would have to make major efforts and some days I simply wasn’t in the mood.

 • I often paid more.
-In some countries, you pay by the room, not by the person, so as a single woman traveling alone, I’d end up paying twice as much as I would have if I was sharing.
-It’s the dreaded single supplement – yes, there are ways around it but, not always.
+In some countries, room prices are quoted per person based on two people in a room, so as a single woman traveling alone, I’d end up paying twice as much as if I was sharing.
+It’s a twist on the dreaded single supplement – yes, there are ways around it but, not always.

 • Things got a little heavy.
 Luggage-wise.
 When there are more of you, you can split the weight – toiletries or guidebooks, for example.
 When you’re solo, it’s all up to you!
 (I came up with this long-term travel packing list through trial and error.)